drprojects/superpoint_transformer/README.md

 [![Project page](https://img.shields.io/badge/Project_page-8A2BE2)](https://drprojects.github.io/supercluster)
 <br>
 <br>
-If you ❤️ or use this project, don't forget to give it a ⭐, it means a lot to us !
+**If you ❤️ or simply use this project, don't forget to give the repository a ⭐, it means a lot to us !**
 <br>
 </div>